ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 To facilitate your remote access to the VM, set up a static IP for its `net0` network device in your router or gateway, as you have done for the other VMs.
 Remember that you can see the MAC of the network device in the `Hardware` tab of your new VM.

-In this guide, the VM will have the IP `10.4.3.1`, and notice how the `4.3.1` part corresponds with this VM's ID.
+In this guide, the VM has the IP `10.4.3.1`, and notice how the `4.3.1` part corresponds with this VM's ID.

 ### System adjustments